 Given that, is cohousing a model you have looked into?

-There are Extra Schemes across the city, with more to come.
+There are extra care schemes across the city, with more to come.
 For one of the most recent of these, Wythenshawe 135, we adopted a mixed tenure model – a combination of social rent, shared ownership and outright ownership.
 But while the social rent flats were all snapped up, the others are proving hard to sell or let.
-Future schemes (apart from the LGBT Extra Care scheme in Whalley Range, which is a special case with particular drivers) will all be for social rent, with applications assessed on need along a range of criteria.
+Future schemes (apart from the LGBT extra care scheme in Whalley Range, which is a special case with particular drivers) will all be for social rent, with applications assessed on need along a range of criteria.

 This leaves space for other things, cohousing being one example.
 There are older people who may not have the same care needs but still suffer from isolation and loneliness, and senior cohousing potentially presents real opportunities for people who wouldn’t fit the extra care criteria for financial or social reasons.

 Can you imagine democratically controlled housing working for other vulnerable communities, such as people who have been street homeless, or who have with particular disabilities?

 BC: Housing is obviously only one part of the picture in terms of social care, but access to good decent genuinely affordable housing is part of how people can live fulfilled lives.
 For example, learning disabled people currently either live independently in the community or they live in communities with a very high level of support – there is not much in between.
 We want to see a middle way, and we are planning to build 60 units cross North, Central and South Manchester that are self-contained with support on hand, with a different provider in each area.
 There is nothing to say such schemes couldn’t in theory be democratically controlled, although we are a way away from that at the moment.